selfdual-brain/phouka/readme.md

 ![Screenshot after running Demo1 under IntelliJ Idea](./doc/demo1-screenshot.png)

-`Demo1` class accepts two (optional) command-line arguments:
+`Demo1` class accepts 3 (optional) command-line arguments:

 1. Number of steps of the simulation (int value, default is 1 million steps).
+2. Variant of the protocol:
+   - ncb - picks "naive casper" variant
+   - sls - picks "simple leaders sequence" variant
+   - lsdr - picks "leaders sequence with dynamic rounds" variant
-2. Seed of the random numbers generator; if not provided here, a random seed will be created automatically.
+3. Seed of the random numbers generator; if not provided here, a random seed will be created automatically.

 You may find the contents of the GUI a little cryptic at first.
 When a mouse pointer stops at the header of a table, a tooltip with short explanation will be displayed.

-Feel free to adjust parameters in the Demo1 yourself.
+Feel free to adjust parameters in the Demo1 yourself (this requires editing the hardcoded config in Demo1 class).
 You can also use `ReferenceExpConfig` class, which contains a handful of ready-to-use blockchain configurations.

 **Remarks**